marjanpoimijat/berry-picker-tracker-server/README.md

 Database schema can be found [HERE](https://github.com/hy-ohtu-syksy-22-bpt/berry-picker-tracker-docs/blob/main/bpt_schema.png)

 If database is set up correctly, there's no need for any precautionary measures.

-Since **database's tables are created automatically upon running the program first time**.
+**database's tables are created automatically upon running the program first time**.

 ### Environment variables